brightsg/Dubrovnik/Readme.md

 Prerequisites
 =============
-- [Mono Framework](http://www.mono-project.com/Downloads) MDK v3.2.3.
+- [Mono Framework](http://www.mono-project.com/Downloads) MDK v3.2.3 and above.
 Make sure to download the MDK framework version as this supplies the necessary embedded mono headers in `/Library/Frameworks/Mono.framework/headers/mono-2.0`

 - The code generator requires the Microsoft.VisualStudio.TextTemplating assembly.
 This ships as part of the optional MS VisualStudio SDK.